D3h4n/Koala-Bot-2/README.md

 1. Play - Play a song in a voice channel or add a song to the queue
 2. Pause - Pause the song that is currently playing
+3. Resume - Resume the song that is currently paused
-3. Skip - Skip the song that is currently playing
+4. Skip - Skip the song that is currently playing
-4. Queue - Display the songs currently in the queue
+5. Queue - Display the songs currently in the queue
-5. Loop - Loop a song or the queue
+6. Loop - Loop a song or the queue
-6. Stop - Stop playing
+7. Stop - Stop playing

 ## Completed Commands